fabric/fabric/docs/development.rst

   to be threadsafe, or one for overhauling task dependencies, etc.)

-  * At time of writing, this means that Fabric maintains an ``0.9`` release branch, from which the 0.9 betas are cut, and from which the final release and bugfix releases will continue to be generated from.
+  * At time of writing, this means that Fabric maintains an ``0.9`` release branch, from which all prerelease and final release versions of 0.9.x, e.g.
+    0.9rc1 and 0.9.0 and so forth, are cut.
   * New features intended for the next major release (Fabric 1.0) will be kept in the ``master`` branch.
 Once the 1.0 alpha or beta period begins, this work will be split off into a ``1.0`` branch and ``master`` will start